 Consider the ROI of a great candidate experience

 The most innovative and successful companies today know there’s a difference between good and great hiring.
-For one thing, these companies are often the most competitive in their hiring strategies (they know top talent is up to eight times more productive than the average) and, for another, they recognize how great hiring affects the output of employee lifetime value (ELTV).
-But, these companies also know that today’s talent has more options than ever before – that at any point in the hiring process, regardless of department, a candidate could remove themselves from the process altogether.
+These companies are often the most competitive in their hiring strategies (they know top talent is up to eight times more productive than the average).
+And they also recognize how great hiring affects the output of employee lifetime value (ELTV), including the four significant inflection points within the employee lifecycle: their start date, the point when they’re fully contributing to the company, the moment when they make the decision to leave and their last day.

-Improving the candidate experience should matter to the entire company.
-It’s frustrating to lose a top candidate to a competitor in the final stages of an offer due to a poor candidate experience.
-“Was it something we said?
-Or did?”
-The answer is likely, yes.
-Some businesses might have given up hope that they can even compete in the war for talent with stakes that high.
+It can be frustrating to lose a top candidate to a competitor in the final stages of an offer due to a poor candidate experience.
+Some businesses might have given up hope that they can even compete for talent with such high stakes.
 According to McKinsey, 82% of companies don’t believe they recruit highly talented people and for companies that do believe so, only 7% think they can keep them.
 If the company’s view is that only one department should be focused on providing the type of candidate experience that top talent expects, it’s easy to see where the lines are drawn.

-“The hiring process itself is a major factor in how people form their impressions of most companies,” says Daniel Chait, CEO and Co-founder of Greenhouse.
+“The hiring process itself is a major factor in how people form their impressions of most companies,” said Daniel.
 “If a candidate has a good experience during your hiring process, you'll improve your hiring brand, making it easier to get great candidates who are excited about working for you.”

-Creating a positive candidate experience doesn’t just happen – it’s a strategic function of great hiring.
+But creating a positive candidate experience doesn’t just happen – it’s a strategic function of great hiring from every department and role, from referring a candidate to sitting in on an interview, to ensuring a great onboarding experience after an offer is accepted.
 In a world where 75% of job seekers consider an employer's brand before they even submit their application, every department can contribute.
-And with today’s APS tools, informational resources and structured hiring systems, it doesn’t require anyone to add more to their already lengthy to-do lists.
+And with today’s AI-driven, automated and structured hiring tools like Greenhouse, it doesn’t require anyone to add more to their already lengthy to-do lists.

 The candidate experience has profound effects on your company’s employer brand, offer acceptance rates, referrals and more.
 Tracking and using the data that results from great hiring is a powerful way to influence the health and growth of your business.
 And it’s a safe bet that every department in your company is highly invested in that outcome.